mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

    p1="z";
      ^
 ```
-Although we do not anounce input arguments constant, `sort` makes it default.
-Thus, to change its value, you need to pass it to a new variable first.
+Although we do not announce input arguments constant, `sort` makes it default.
+Thus, in order to change its value, you need to pass it to a new variable first.
 ```
 bool compare(const char p1,const char p2)
 {